In this video I'm going to show you how you can use multiple Excel functions to split, manipulate, and rejoin values inside a single formula.

 However, now I can add the value from column C.

-So let's add the padding back using the TEXT function, which will let us apply a number format inside a formula.
-I just need to wrap the existing formula in the TEXT function, and use "000" as the number format.
+So let's add the padding back using the TEXT function.
+The TEXT function lets us apply a number format inside a formula.
+I just need to wrap the existing formula in the TEXT function, and then use "000" as the number format.

-OK now we have our incremented number, padded with zeros.
+OK, so now we have our incremented number padded with zeros.

-The final step is to rejoin this number to the original text string using simple concatenation.
+The final step is to rejoin this number to the original text using simple concatenation.

-To do that, I'll just hard-code the text "Item " at the start of the formula, then use the ampersand to join the text to the padded number we already created.
+To do that, I'll just hard-code the text "Item " with a space at the start of the formula; then use the ampersand to join the text to the padded number we already created.

-When I hit return, we get our final result, and you can see that the number is incremented properly.
+When I hit Return we get our final result, and you can see that the number is incremented properly.

 When you face a problem like this, the key is to work in small steps, and verify your progress as you go.
 The final result may look complex, but in most cases each piece of the formula is doing something very simple.